the practical kitchen

 mix the wet ingredients into the dry ingredients

-Pour the wet ingredients into the dry ingredients and use a spatula to gently fold them together.
+Pour the wet ingredients into the dry ingredients and use a spatula or a dough whisk to gently fold them together.
 The goal is to combine the ingredients in as few movements as possible.

 It's okay if the muffin batter is a little lumpy — the lumps will bake out in the oven.